 In SQL Server, a function that uses the Microsoft Index Tuning Wizard to recommend on adding indexes or statistics for a selected statement, batch, or table.
 Based on the results of this function, the Optimizer will choose a better access plan and make the respective statement or batch perform better.
 For statements and batches, recommendations are based on the content of the statement or batch.
-For tables, recommendations are based on all the statements that are stored in the PMDB, are executed during the selected time period, and have an average duration time greater than the value defined in the registry (where 0 is the default).
+For tables, recommendations are based on all the statements that are stored in the PMDB, are executed during the selected time period, and have an average duration time greater than the value defined in the registry related SQL In Oracle, a generated statement that uses alternative syntax to access the database in different ways and returns the same output as the original statement.

+(where 0 is the default).